CombatWombatHub/aiml-notes/docs/source/ai/categories/nlp.md

 # Natural Language Processing (NLP)
 [Natural Language Processing (NLP)](https://www.geeksforgeeks.org/nlp/natural-language-processing-nlp-tutorial/) understands and interacts with human languages in a way that feels natural. `NLP` uses [ML](./ml.md), but isn't [ML](./ml.md) itself. `NLP` is the application, [ML](./ml.md) is the engine.
+- [Kaggle Natural Language Processing Guide](https://www.kaggle.com/learn-guide/natural-language-processing) seems like a good place to start adding detail to this document as any.